 - A range of sensors including energy, carbon dioxide, temperature, light level and humidity sensors

 The dataloggers were developed to upload data from the sensors directly to the cloud through the open source IoT platform designed specifically for the project, the Distance Exploratory.
+(Now known as the IoT@School Exploratory).
 Lesson plans and other digital learning resources were then developed to use these resources to enhance learning and the teaching of the curriculum.

 The end of Project Distance was only the beginning of IoT based learning and since then ScienceScope has been working with 25 schools in Peterborough to further develop the concept of IoT schools.
-You can explore all the live data from the schools involved here at the Distance Exploratory.
-This year we will be embarking on an exciting project in Singapore which will make the Internet of School Things a truly global concept.
+You can explore all the live data from the schools involved here at the IoT@School Exploratory.
+This year we will be embarking on an exciting project in Singapore which will make the Internet of Things in schools a truly global concept.